Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian

 \subsection{Unknown confounding factor and observed contextual variable}

 The procedure developed above uses measurements of the confounding variable $Z$ in the training population.
 In real scenarios though, one often does not even know what the confounding variables are, forget about measuring them; one is merely aware that such variables may exist.
 To address this issue, we extend our model to include an observed, \emph{contextual variable} $S$.
-For illustration, consider the following triplet $(Z,S,Y)$ and observed features $(X_1,X_2)$: